ulixee/platform/client/docs/interface/local-client.md

 ### client.run _(runnerName, inputFilter)_ {#run}

-Run one of the Datastore's functions.
+Run one of the Datastore's runners.

 #### **Arguments**:

 - runnerName `string`.
 Any valid Ulixee SQL query.
 Case sensitive.
 - inputFilter `object`.
 Optional.
-Any named arguments required or allowed by the function.
+Any named arguments required or allowed by the runner.

 #### **Returns**: `Promise<Record[]>`